yousef294/X_O/README.md

 # X_O

-Frist you need to download all the files
+Frist you need to download the files

-Then run show file to start the game
+Then run 'show' file to start the game